 - Nursing home care

 Your financial situation and your qualification for Medicaid determines what you pay for PACE.
-If you have or qualify for Medicaid, you do not have to pay the monthly premium for the long-term care portion of PACE.
-However, if you don’t qualify for Medicaid but have Medicare, you will have to pay this monthly premium.
-Additionally, you will have to pay a premium for prescription drug coverage.
+If you have or qualify for Medicaid, you don’t have to pay a monthly premium for the long-term care portion of PACE.
+However, if you don’t qualify for Medicaid but have Medicare, you’ll have to pay a monthly premium.
+Additionally, you’ll have to pay a premium for prescription drug coverage.

-A great aspect about PACE is that there is not copayment or deductible for drugs, services, or care approved by your personalized health care teams.
-This is all covered under the program if you are eligible.
+When you receive treatment through PACE, there’s no copayment or deductible for drugs, services, or care approved by your personalized health care teams.
+It’s all covered under the program.